 If any of these categories apply to you, give the CSP a 12 month test ride.
 By then, you'll know if you love it, need to upgrade to a CSR, or decide that free travel isn't for you.

 So who should get a CSR?
 Basically everyone not specifically mentioned in the CSP discussion!
 There's a reason most people that initially choose a CSP eventually upgrade it to a CSR.
 For many years, the CSR was the top premium card on the market and caused Chase to lose 200 Million Dollars on the CSR program in the first year.
 While it is now debatable if the CSR remains the top premium card, with recent increased competition from Citi and American Express, the CSR is worth every single penny of the $250 AF (after the $300 travel credit).

 For starters, if you are a frequent traveler, the CSR is the card for you.
 With a $100 Global Entry credit every four years, better insurance protection (see the comparison chart above), lounge access and restaurant credits via Priority Pass Select, and increased earnings (3x) on travel and dining charges, the CSR is the clear winner.
 The CSR's insurance coverage and lounge access is second-to-none in the premium card market!!!

 Even if you are not a frequent traveler, so long as you spend $10,300+ per year in travel and dining costs, the CSR wins in value, as the difference between two annual fees is only $155.
-If you put any value in the $120 DoorDash credits you receive and/or the Lyft Pink 12 month membership, these benefits can make the CSR cheaper than the CSP.
+If you put any value in the $120 DoorDash credits you receive, the $120 Peloton credits, and/or the Lyft Pink 12 month membership, these benefits can make the CSR cheaper than the CSP.